zzubzq/apidocs/source/index.html.md

 # Savings Endpoints

-* The endpoints below allow you to interact with Binance Savings, previously known as Binance Lending.
+* The endpoints below allow you to interact with Zzubzq Savings, previously known as Zzubzq Lending.
-* For more information on this, please refer to the [Binance Savings page](https://www.binance.com/en/lending)
+* For more information on this, please refer to the [Zzubzq Savings page](https://www.zzubzq.com/en/lending)

 ## Get Flexible Product List (USER_DATA)